Satisfaction is not absolute: Introduction

 {\it Satisfaction is absolute!} This slogan, heard by the first author in his graduate-student days---a fellow logic student would assert it with exaggerated double-entendre---was meant to evoke the idea that the satisfaction relation $\mathcal{N}\satisfies\varphi[\vec a]$ is absolute between all the various models of set theory able to express it.
 The set-theoretic universe $V$, for example, has the same arithmetic truths as the constructible universe $L$; and it doesn't matter, when asking whether $\mathcal{N}\satisfies\varphi[\vec a]$, whether one determines the answer in the universe $V$ or in a forcing extension $V[G]$ of it.
-So the slogan is true to a very high degree, and in particular, it is true whenever the formula $\varphi$ has standard-finite length in the meta-theory (which is probably closer to what was actually meant by those asserting it), or between any two models of set theory, at least one of which has access to the satisfaction relation of the other (which covers such cases as $L\of V$ and $V\of V[G]$), since any model of set theory that can see two satisfaction relations for a structure will see by induction on formulas that they must agree.
-Nevertheless, the main theorems of this article show that the slogan is not true in full generality, namely, satisfaction is {\it not} absolute, for there can be models of set theory with a structure $\mathcal{N}$ and sentence $\sigma$ in common, but which disagree about whether $\mathcal{N}\satisfies\sigma$.
+So the slogan is true to a very high degree, such as in the case of Shoenfield absoluteness and \Levy\ absoluteness, and in particular, it is true whenever the formula $\varphi$ has standard-finite length in the meta-theory or between any two models of set theory for which at least one has access to the satisfaction relation of the other, since any model of set theory that can see two satisfaction relations for a structure will see by induction on formulas that they must agree.
+Nevertheless, the main theorems of this article show that the slogan is not true when one uses a broader concept of absoluteness, namely, satisfaction is {\it not} absolute, for there can be models of set theory with a structure $\mathcal{N}$ and sentence $\sigma$ in common, but which disagree about whether $\mathcal{N}\satisfies\sigma$.